ome/omero-documentation/omero/sysadmins/server-permissions.rst

     Action
-        Action on other users' data
+        Action on other users' data.

     View
         View other users' data such as images.
 View ROIs added by others.